 Some information about lecture and lab streams is on the Health Sciences First Year website:

 Under what circumstances can I obtain a permanent streaming change?

 You can apply for a permanent streaming change if the reason you cannot make your lecture or lab stream is due to significant events that are outside your control and will last for all or most of Semester 2.
 If you have childcare obligations, paid employment, or will be/have been medically incapacitated then you can apply for a permanent streaming change.
 If you belong to a social club which meets on the same evening as your lab, you will not be able to apply for a permanent streaming change at this time.
 In addition to demonstrating that you need a streaming change you will need to demonstrate that your reason applies for the whole semester.

-If your situation does not correspond to an example listed here but you still feel that you qualify for a streaming change, you can ask.
 Each application for a streaming change will be judged on its own merit.
 Any documentation you do have to support your case will be helpful.

 Applying for a permanent streaming change - where and when can I apply?